nystudio107/seomatic/README.md

 ## Changelog

+### 1.1.0 -- 2016.01.28

+* [Added] Twitter Card and Facebook types can now have null values in the Field, and Template meta settings
+* [Added] Added all of the schema.org Organization types to Identity and Creator settings
+* [Improved] Updated the README.md

 ### 1.0.12 -- 2016.01.19

 * [Improved] Performance improvement by not checking to see if a template exists before matching it